ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/nixos-with-flakes-enabled.md

 }
 ```

 After adding the new substituters, it still won't take effect.
-In this case, when directly deploying the configuration, you'll encounter the following error:
+In this case, when directly deploying the configuration, you'll encounter the following warnings:

 ```
 ...